 There is a practical endorsement component which is teacher assessed.

-Sixth Form entry requirements including GCSE Physics at grade 6 or Combined Science at grade 7, plus GCSE GCSE Mathematics at grade 6.
+Sixth Form entry requirements including GCSE Physics at grade 6 or Combined Science at grade 7, plus GCSE Mathematics at grade 6.

 A physics degree can lead to a career in many fields, including mechanical engineering, electronic engineering, scientific research, technological industries, space exploration, medical physics, design, architecture, geophysics and meteorology, nanotechnology, renewable energy, telecommunications, computing, accountancy and business.